szejmon/szejmon.github.io/README.md

-I test my websites here lmao
+not much just redirecting to my website